Just read a great quote, from ex Labour MP Gisela Stuart (a Leaver):

 I’ve never gone through a voting process where the losers demand of the winners that they explain themselves.

-On that note I’ll start with a promise by David Cameron, before the referendum:
+On that note I’ll remind everyone of promise by David Cameron, just before the referendum:

 David Cameron’s Final Decision Speech

 Your decision, nobody elses.
 Not politicians, not parliaments, not lobby groups.

 It will be the final decision.
 So to those who suggest that a decision in the referendum to leave, would merely produce another stronger re negotiation and a second referendum in which Britain can stay, I say think again.

 The referendum that follows will be a once in a generation choice.

 When the British people speak, their voice will be respected, not ignored.

 If we vote to leave, then we will leave.
 There will not be another negotiation and another referendum.

 Also quoting David Cameron, before he quit in a huff:

 The British people have made a choice.
 That not only needs to be respected – but those on the losing side of the argument, myself included, should help to make it work.